biswajit-sarkar-007/group-chat/README.md

-# this is simple socket.io message app
+this is simple socket.io message app that communicate with in a specific room/chat with multiple people , in real time the messages will transfer one person to another perosn

-# group chat app with differnet people
+## group chat app with differnet people

+# tech stack :
+1. socket.io
+2. Javascripts
+3. Node js
+4. Html
+5. CSS